mamuzic/Run3ModelGen/README.md

 # Running

 The main script for generating models is [genModels.py](https://gitlab.cern.ch/jwuerzin/Run3ModelGen/-/blob/main/source/Run3ModelGen/scripts/genModels.py?ref_type=heads).
-If you set everything up correctly, this can simply be executed with
+If you set everything up correctly, this can simply be executed with:

 ```bash
 genModels.py
 ```

+The script will save the created model files and the corresponding root ntuple.

 ## Changing the scan configuration